ErfanRasti/arch-setup/docs/06_gnome_on_wayland_and_x11/2_gnome.md

    dconf load /org/gnome/ < ~/dconf-backup.conf
    ```

-   Hold the nonproblematic half and do it again and again for sub partitions untill you found th problem.
+   Hold the non-problematic half and do it again and again for sub partitions until you found the problem.